-Keywords: Live Commerce, Digital Communicator, Interactivity, TikTok, MSMEs
+Keywords: Live Commerce, Digital Communicator, Interactivity, TikTok, MSMEs.

-INTRODUCTION
+1. INTRODUCTION

 Communication holds a vital role in the success of marketing activities, both in traditional face-to-face interactions and within the digital landscape.
 An effective communicator is not merely a transmitter of information but an architect of meaning and emotional connection, which in turn influences consumers’ purchasing decision (Alnakhli et al., 2021; Etrata, n.d.).
 In traditional sales formats, interpersonal communication benefits from direct emotional engagement, immediate feedback, and nuanced understanding of customer needs (Istijanto & Purusottama, 2023).
 However, the rapid acceleration of digital technology adoption has reshaped the modes and nature of commercial communication, propelling a shift from face-to-face marketing to dynamic, real-time digital interaction.